These pages will be updated frequently. Please check back for the most current information.

 12. How long has the district been studying the needs for additional facilities?
 The District has been monitoring its enrollments and space utilization for the last three years.
 Early in 2017 the Board directed the administration to create a Facilities Advisory Committee from our community to review our projections, study our current capacities and develop a recommendation on a course of action.
 The Committee completed their work in the fall of 2017 and recommended to the Board that they adopt the referendum question, which the Board acted on in December 2017.
 After that referendum failed to gain voter approval, the Board modified the question to allow for only the single 5-8 building to address the existing and immediate need.

 13. When is the election?
-The election is during the November General Primary Election held on November 6, 2018.
+The election is during the Municipal Election held on April 2, 2019.

 14. Is it possible to add onto current buildings rather than build a new one?
 The layout and footprints of the Intermediate School and Junior High School on the same campus make any additions both impractical and not cost efficient.